PsyTeachR/book-template/docs/02-style-guide.md

 Code chunks can take several options The most common ones are explained below.
 [Learn more about code chunks](https://bookdown.org/yihui/rmarkdown/r-code.html).

-* `eval`: set to `FALSE` to skip running the code;
+* `eval`: set to `FALSE` to skip running the code
-* `echo`: set to `FALSE` to skip displaying the code;
+* `echo`: set to `FALSE` to skip displaying the code
-* `include`: set to `FALSE` to run but show no output (e.g., code, figures, messages, warnings);
+* `include`: set to `FALSE` to run but show no output (e.g., code, figures, messages, warnings)
 * `cache`: set to `TRUE` if you have a code chunk that takes a long time to run.
 It should run if you make changes, but doesn't always.
-Delete your cache and render the book from scratch before you push major updates;
+Delete your cache and render the book from scratch before you push major updates
-* `results`:
+* `results`
-    + "hold" to hold all the output pieces and display them after the code chunk (default for psyTeachR books),
+    + "hold" to hold all the output pieces and display them after the code chunk (default for psyTeachR books)
-    + "markup" to intersperse code and output as they happen;
+    + "markup" to intersperse code and output as they happen
-    + "hide" to hide output,
+    + "hide" to hide output
-    + "asis" to write raw results (like the output of `knitr::kable`);
+    + "asis" to write raw results (like the output of `knitr::kable`)

 ### Including headers